Digital Main Street Ontario Grants Program 3.0

 Helping Small Businesses Grow by Adopting Digital Tools & Technologies

 Welcome to Digital Main Street

-Applications for Digital Transformation Grants re-opened on July 19, 2021.
+Applications for Digital Transformation Grants are now closed.

 Digital Main Street is an active and progressive program focused on helping small businesses adopt digital tools and technologies and embrace digital marketing.